Unus the Untouchable: Fictional character biography

-Factor Three/Brotherhood

 Unus then joined the villainous organization Factor Three in a conspiracy to conquer Earth.
 They fought the X-Men, but turned against the Mutant Master when the latter was exposed as an extraterrestrial.
 Unus later visited Ogre at their Mt.
 Charteris base.
-However, shortly after he was captured by Sentinels alongside several others mutants, but was later released, after which he teamed with the Blob and Mastermind as agents of the second Secret Empire; they were defeated by the Beast, and then held prisoner by the Secret Empire.
+However, shortly after he was captured by Sentinels alongside several others mutants, but was later released, after which he teamed with Blob and Mastermind as agents of the second Secret Empire; they were defeated by Beast, and then held prisoner by the Secret Empire.
 Unus then joined an incarnation of Magneto's Brotherhood of Evil Mutants.
 As a member of the Brotherhood, Unus joined in their battle against the X-Men and Kruger.
 Alongside the Brotherhood, Unus battled the Defenders, but Magneto and the Brotherhood were reduced to infancy by their team member Alpha the Ultimate Mutant.
 Unus and the others were kept at Muir Island.

-When the Brotherhood was reverted to adulthood and reorganized, Unus teamed with the Vanisher, Blob and Mastermind and fought alongside the group against the Champions.
+When the Brotherhood was reverted to adulthood and reorganized, Unus teamed with the Vanisher, Blob, and Mastermind and fought alongside the group against the Champions.
 However, he left the team disheartened.

 He came in conflict with Doc Samson, and Power Man, and then embarked on a New York crime spree, but was defeated by Iron Fist and Power Man.

 Not long after, Unus decided to retire from the life of the organized supervillain, deciding to use his talents in less "lofty" ways; he was making a living as a wrestler.
 At some point, he fathered the Canadian mutant Radius.
 It is also believed that the Acolyte Carmella Unuscione is either his daughter or sister, but no official confirmation of this has ever been given.

 Coming out of retirement and teaming with his friend the Blob again, Unus discovered, during a fight against the Hulk, that his powers had become nearly uncontrollable, and his field was smashed by the Hulk.
-Unus lost complete control of his powers, and his force-field became so thick that it repulsed the very oxygen molecules in the air until he suffocated and passed out.
-He fell into the arms of the Blob who, believing Unus to be dead, went on an angry rampage through Brooklyn leading to a fight with both Spider-Man and Black Cat.
+Unus lost control of his powers and his force-field became so thick that it suffocated him, causing him to lose consciousness.
+Blob, believing Unus to be dead, rampaged through Brooklyn, leading to a fight with both Spider-Man and Black Cat.